 - The gifting option

 We talk about investment diversification, but you also need retirement account diversification.
-You can have too much of a good thing, and that applies to your retirement accounts as well.
+You can have too much of a good thing, which also applies to your retirement accounts.
 If you do a bang-up job of saving 100% of your retirement savings in a 401k, then 100% of your retirement savings will be subject to RMDs.
 Your options are limited.
 You should expand your retirement savings with the following:

 - Roth Accounts: IRA or 401k/403b